Oitomi teapots and kettles (history, manufacture, use and care).

 Oitomi also recycles iron onsite, sourced from within Japan, such as building and bridge girders.

-Products that do not meet their quality control are recycled.
+Products that do not meet the company’s quality control are recycled.

 Distribution